scrowder1172/FriendFace/README.md

-# Milestone Project: FriendFace
+# Milestone 05: FriendFace

-## Hacking With Swift milestone project
+## Hacking With Swift Milestone

-This is a milestone project in Paul Hudson's 100 Days of SwiftUI course.
+This is Milestone 05 in Paul Hudson's 100 Days of SwiftUI course.
 This project creates an iOS app that uses an API on a remote server to download JSON data and create a UI for users to document their friends.

 ## Course Link